 Photography experience: 12+ years in every kind of venue from pub to festival stage.

 How did you get started?
-My introduction to this crazy, colourful world of music and performance was when I saw Twisted Sister on TV for the first time at age eleven (although it would be a further twenty years before my brain joined the dots and I started using a camera to try to explain how music makes me feel).
+My introduction to this crazy, colourful world of music and performance was when I saw Twisted Sister on TV for the first time at age eleven (although it would be a further twenty years or so before my brain joined the dots and I started using a camera to try to explain how music makes me feel).

 Goals: Happy clients.

 Who do you work with?
 Typically bands, agents, venues, and industry vendors.
-I've been published internationally and my photos have been featured in the artwork for 30 CD/DVD/EP releases to date (as well as posters, magazines, books, prints, t-shirts, websites etc.).
+I've been published internationally and my photos have been featured in the artwork for more than 30 CD/DVD/EP releases to date (as well as posters, magazines, books, prints, t-shirts, websites etc.).
 I was house photographer for Brooklyn Bowl London from Feb 2015 until the venue's closure in Jan 2017, house photographer for Camden Rocks festival in 2014 and 2015, and contributed photos and occasional reviews to Pure Rawk webzine between 2006 and 2016.
 I'm official photographer for Dan Baird & Homemade Sin.

 Favourite photo: I haven't taken it yet!